Serious injury or illness

 Types of serious illness or injury

-Serious illness or injury of a person means an injury or illness requiring the type of treatment indicated in the table below, or the work related infections or zoonoses listed on this page.
+Serious illness or injury of a person means an injury or illness requiring the treatment indicated in the table below, or the work-related infections or zoonoses listed on this page.

 Definitions

-‘Immediate treatment’ means the kind of urgent treatment that would be required for a serious injury or illness.
-It includes treatment by a registered medical practitioner, a paramedic or registered nurse.
+‘Immediate treatment’ means the type of urgent treatment that would be required for a serious injury or illness, which includes treatment by a registered medical practitioner (a doctor), a paramedic or registered nurse.

-‘Medical treatment’ refers to treatment by a registered medical practitioner (a doctor).
+‘Medical treatment’ refers to treatment by a registered medical practitioner.

-Even if immediate treatment is not readily available, for example because the incident site is rural or remote or because the relevant specialist treatment is not available, the notification must still be made.
+Even if immediate treatment isn’t available, such as in rural or remote areas or due to the lack of specialist care, the notification of a serious illness or injury must still be made.

 Types of treatment